Washington Property Division Attorney

 One of the primary objectives of divorce is dividing property.
 Property includes not only assets, but also liabilities.
 When a couple chooses to divorce in Washington, the court is tasked with dividing all property equitably.

-The experienced divorce lawyers at McKinley Irvin are here to help guide you through this process to secure a fair division of property.
+The experienced property division lawyers at McKinley Irvin are here to help guide you through this process to secure a fair division of assets.

 How Does the Court Divide Property?